-Following the receipt of further information from the applicant's Ecologist regarding the use of directional lighting to minimise the back spill of light to the surroundings and the lighting column shields which are proposed to be included, it was concluded that the maximum amount of lighting mitigation which would still allow the flood lighting to operate to sport use standards had been designed into the lighting details.
-As the applicant's ecologist considered that the mitigation would not adversely affect the current usage of the surrounding areas by bats and NRW had raised no objections, it was subsequently agreed that the scheme was acceptable.
-In respect of the potential impact on any great crested newts, the applicant's confirmation that this issue was of a precautionary concern and could be adequately dealt with through the recommendations in the report was also considered appropriate.
-The Council's Ecologist has therefore concluded that the impact of these works would be small and that subject to the amalgamation of all of the recommended mitigation through an appropriate condition, the ecological impact of the works would be sufficiently controlled to be acceptable.
+Following the receipt of further information from the applicant's ecologist regarding the use of directional lighting to minimise the back spill of light to the surroundings and the lighting column shields which are proposed to be included, it was subsequently agreed that the scheme was acceptable.
+Further clarification regarding tree loss was also provided, which confirmed that the areas to be cleared were minimal, secondary woodland and that no roosting features were identified within these areas.
+It was therefore concluded that the impact of these works would be small and that subject to the amalgamation of all of the recommended mitigation through an appropriate condition, the ecological impact of the works would be sufficiently controlled to be acceptable.
+The Council's Ecologist has also confirmed that the application will not have any impacts on the features for which the Blaen Cynon SAC is designated.